FEMUR ANATOMY

 • Orientation

-• Points slightly upwards and towards the body's center
+• Points slightly upwards and towards your body's center

 • Function